Working Families Tax Credit

 • Basic Allowance for Subsistence (BAS).

-*Prior to minimum retirement age, you are eligible to claim these benefits as earned income.
+*Prior to minimum retirement age, you may be eligible to claim these benefits as earned income.

-**Combat pay can be included as income if it benefits you.
+**Combat pay may be included as income if it benefits you.
+Consult a tax professional.